LeaVerou/prettier-plugin-space-before-function-paren/README.md

 **Requires Prettier 3.0.0 or later.**

 > [!CAUTION]
 > Work in Progress.
 Published in case others want to help.
-Do not use until [#2](https://github.com/LeaVerou/prettier-plugin-space-before-function-paren/issues/2) is resolved!

 ## Installation